Soviet territorial claims against Turkey

-According to the memoirs of Nikita Khrushchev, the deputy premier Lavrentiy Beria pressed Joseph Stalin to claim eastern Anatolian territory that had supposedly been stolen from Georgians and Armenians by the Turks.
-A large portion of the territorial claim corresponded to Western Armenia, which comprises a significant portion of the ancestral homeland of the Armenian people.
+According to the memoirs of Nikita Khrushchev, the deputy premier Lavrentiy Beria pressed Joseph Stalin to claim Eastern Anatolian territory that had been annexed from Georgians and Armenians by the Turks in the Eastern Front of the Turkish War of Independence.
+A large portion of the territorial claim corresponded to Western Armenia, which comprises a significant portion of the ancestral homeland of the Armenian people prior to the Ottoman forced deportations during the Great War.
 The Soviet claims, if successful, would have strengthened the state's position around the Black Sea and would weaken British influence in the Middle East.

 Background

-The Soviet Union had long objected to the Montreux Convention of 1936 which gave Turkey sole control over shipping between the Bosphorus strait, an essential waterway for Russian exports.
+The Soviet Union had long objected to the Montreux Convention of 1936 which gave Turkey sole control over shipping between the Bosporus Strait, an essential waterway for Russian exports.
 When the 1925 Soviet-Turkish Treaty of Friendship and Neutrality expired in 1945, the Soviet side chose not to renew the treaty.
 The Soviet foreign minister Vyacheslav Molotov told the Turks that Georgian and Armenian claims to Turkish-controlled territory would have to be resolved before the conclusion of a new treaty.

 The disputed territory around Kars and Ardahan was governed by the Russian Empire from 1878 to 1921, when it was ceded to Turkey by Russia but continued to be inhabited by members of the respective ethnicities who now had titular Soviet Socialist Republics.
 Molotov argued that while the Soviets normalized their border with Poland since territorial cessions to the country during Soviet weakness in 1921, similar cessions to Turkey were never legitimized by renegotiation since that time.